The Royal Theater Carriage fills the Porticada Square of Santander

 Five artists and a piano without a carriage 🎹

-The Carroza arrived without horses or wheels, but with five artists who left the audience glued to the square's floor.
-The public, who had expected at least a carriage with a velvet canopy, settled for top-tier voices.
-In the end, no one asked about the vehicle: between arias by Puccini and Albéniz, the only concern was whether the baritone would call a taxi at the end of the concert.
+The Carroza arrived without horses or wheels, but with five artists who left the audience glued to the square's pavement.
+The public, who expected at least a carriage with a velvet canopy, settled for top-tier voices.
+In the end, no one asked about the vehicle: amid arias by Puccini and Albéniz, the only concern was whether the baritone would call a taxi after the concert ended.